The Worldview Institute:

 An Executive Training Program of UNA-NY

-The Worldview Institute provides a forum within which New York professionals can engage and discuss global issues with experts in foreign policy and international affairs.
-The program consists of ten seminar modules geared to develop and enhance the scope of the work and activities of young business executives at U.S. based multi-national corporations and young professionals within the NGO, UN, media, law, government, diplomatic and academic communities.
+The Worldview Institute provides a forum in which New York professionals in different fields can engage and discuss global issues with experts in foreign policy and international affairs.
+The program consists of ten seminar modules geared to develop and enhance the scope of the work and activities of business executives at U.S. based multi-national corporations, as well as professionals within the NGO, UN, media, law, government, diplomatic and academic communities.
 Applicants should have a bachelor's degree and a minimum of three years of professional experience or relevant graduate work.

 Dinners are capped at a maximum of 25 participants to facilitate intimate discussions.
 We offer a private tour of the United Nations as part of the program.
 We will issue a certificate of completion to participants who have attended 7 or more sessions.

-View The Worldview Institute Winter 2013 Semester HERE
+View The Worldview Institute Spring 2018 semester HERE

 REQUIREMENTS FOR ENROLLMENT

 The Worldview Institute is a corporate executive training program of the United Nations Association of New York.
 We are seeking the best and brightest professionals in their fields.
 Applicants are required to have a bachelor's degree and a minimum three years professional experience or relevant graduate work.

 Those interested in applying for the program are asked to fill out an application and submit the following: